DournauxNathan/DournauxNathan/README.md

 # 👋 Hey there!
-I'm Nathan Dournaux!
+I'm Nathan!

 Passionate about coding, problem-solving, and game development, I thrive on building engaging and immersive experiences.
 From low-level optimizations in C to gameplay mechanics in Unity, I love exploring new technologies and pushing creative boundaries.